rfielding/microcms/README.md

 - install tarballs of entire static apps (ie: React apps, html pages)
 - simple GET/POST to urls to alter content
 - perform filtered keyword searches
+- use filename conventions to handle derived files
+- a robust permission system so that multi-tenancy is safe

 Note: